Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 Illuminated each time the system detects IFF responses by hostile aircraft.

-> 💡 Due to engine limitations, the activity lights only illuminate if a
+> 💡 Due to engine limitations, the activity lights can only capture signals
+> send by transponders of aircraft with a full IFF simulation cooperating with
+> that of the Phantom, such as the M-2000C, F1, JF-17, C-130, F-15E, Harrier and
+> more.
+For other aircraft, the lights only illuminate if a transponder responds
-> transponder responds to a Combat-Tree challenge send by the own aircraft.
+> to a Combat-Tree challenge send by the own aircraft.

 #### Self-Test